 Final thoughts on travelling in Georgia

-We loved Georgia.
-It’s a traveller’s dream destination.
-With an abundance of quality food and wine, vintage markets, an old town, and beautiful tree lined streets and parks, it’s no wonder that visitor numbers are on the up.
-Outside of Tbilisi is a countryside saturated in history, with castle’s, forts and monastery’s waiting for the curious.
-Cave city’s, mountains, National Parks and winery’s lie within easy reach of the capital.
-It’s an expressive country.
-They’re not afraid to stand up for what they believe and want.
-We weren’t greeted by friendly locals, it’s not that type of place.
-You will need to spend some time here before you are accepted and welcomed.
-Most visitors are here for a few days then leave.
-But you won’t understand the country in this short time.
+Georgia is an expressive country.
+People aren’t afraid to stand up for what they believe in.
+You won’t be greeted with instant friendliness; it’s not that type of place.
+You need to spend some time here before you are accepted and welcomed.
+Most visitors are here for only a few days and then leave.
+But you won’t truly understand the country in that short time.
 Georgia is a country where you will be rewarded for your time and efforts.
-It takes time to fit in, to feel comfortable.
+It takes time to fit in and feel comfortable, but the experience is unforgettable.
 It’s a country we will remember.
 It’s a country we will miss.
 Georgia is a place we will come back to.